itsmostafa/nlp-disaster-tweets/README.md

 4. **Model Performance**: Transformer models outperform traditional ML by ~3% F1 score
 5. **Challenges**: Detecting metaphorical usage and sarcasm remains difficult

-## Acknowledgments

-- Kaggle for providing the competition and dataset
-- Hugging Face for the transformers library
-- The NLP community for preprocessing best practices

 ## AI Citation

 - "Fix any grammatical issues with the following assignment." prompt.
 ChatGPT, GPT 5.1, OpenAI, November 29th, 2025 chat.openai.com/chat